benfiola/homelab/README.md

 > Raspberry PI machines need to be set up with [UEFI firmware](https://github.com/pftf/RPi4) before proceeding.
 Once done, ensure that the 3GB RAM limit is disabled within the UEFI menu.

 > [!NOTE]
-> The cluster endpoint is `cluster.bulia` - whose DNS A points to _all_ controlplane worker node IPs.
-Each node has a domain `node-[name].cluster.bulia` as an additional DNS A record.
+> The cluster endpoint is `cluster.bulia.dev` - whose DNS A points to _all_ controlplane worker node IPs.
+Each node has a domain `node-[name].cluster.bulia.dev` as an additional DNS A record.

 Each node is running [Talos Linux](https://www.talos.dev/) - a Linux distribution designed purely to run Kubernetes.